 Raising cows is the livelihood lived by most of the people in the community around Wanagama.
 It is allowed for the society to plant kalanjana grass in between the vacant land in Wanagama.
 The grass serves as food for the cows owned by the society.
 In return, Wanagama gets organic fertilizer from the waste of the cows.

 Besides, there are people from the surrounding area who sell honey.
 The honey is harvested from the bee farm to the north-east of Wanagama.
 Just like the plantation of the grass, the bee farm is also located among the thickness of Wanagama forest.
 Ussualy, during rainy season, stock of honey is abundant because at this time, flowers are blooming.
-If you want to take the honey home, you only have to pay IDR 80,000 per bottle.

 Exploring Wanagama compares to the satisfaction that we obtain.
 We will be astonished by this reforestation masterpiece.